day8/re-frame/docs/clojurescript.md

 klipse: true
 ---

-> This document is currently in beta test.<br><br>
+> This document is currently in beta test.
 >
-> When you review, could you please tell me:
+> If you review it, could you please let me know:
 >
->   1. How long it takes you  (my current guess is 30 mins)
+>   1. How long it takes you to read (my current guess is 20 mins)
->   2. What worked for you, and does not work.
+>   2. What worked well for you.
 What puzzled you.
 What jarred.
 What is overexplained.
 What is underexplained. etc.
 >
-> It is not polished or 100% complete yet.
-But it is getting close.
-It has not have an inline/on-page REPL yet.
+> It is not yet completely polished, but it is getting close.
+It does not yet have an integrated inline/on-page REPL yet.
 But it will soon. <br>
 >
+> Open an issue with your thoughts [at the re-freame repo](https://github.com/day8/re-frame/) or via twitter [here](https://twitter.com/wazound)
+>
 > Many Thanks!

 Are you new to ClojureScript?
-This page will teach you to *read*  Clojure in 30 minutes.
+This page will teach you to ***read Clojure*** in 20 minutes.

-Specifically, it will teach you how to *read* Reagent and re-frame code.
-Learning to *write* ClojureScript is a bigger skill, which is not really our focus here, but there is interactive, live coding on this page to help the learning.
-So, you'll be writing too.
+Specifically, it will teach you enough to read `Reagent` and `re-frame` code (ClojureScript libraries for building Web UIs).
+Learning to *write ClojureScript* is a larger skill, which will require more than 20 mins, but this page contains interactive, live coding to start you in that direction.

-## Why?
+## In A Nutshell, Why?

 ClojureScript is a modern LISP.

 Alan Kay once descibed LISP as "Maxwell's equations of software".
-Paul Graham believed LISP was a competitive advantage for his startup.
-Dijkstra wrote glowingly of it.
+Paul Graham says LISP was a competitive advantage for his startup.
+Dijkstra has written glowingly of it.
-For 50 years,
-some of the finest minds in software have admired it, used it and refined it.
-It is a foliated masterpiece.
+For 50 years, some of the finest minds in software have admired it, used it and refined it.

+In the years leading up to 2010, Rich Hickey created Clojure, introducing a number of key inovations (ultimately copied by other functional languages), and he did it well away from acedemia, because he wanted a pragmatic language for commercial developers.

+Overall, Clojure is a foliated masterpiece.

+ClojureScript is the version of Clojure which targets the browser.

 As the owner of a company which develops software products, I believe ClojureScript gives us a competitive edge.
 As a programmer, I feel like it has provided me with excellent, nourishing brain food.
 It is a stable, productive place, with little churn.

-In contrast, I look across
-to the Javascript landscape and I see cruel and unusual punishment.
-Worse, nothing over in that washing machine makes me a better developer.
-On the other hand, learning LISP will make you better developer forever, even if you aren't using LISP.
+In contrast, when I look across to the Javascript landscape, it appears like a churning washing machine with not much new or interesting to teach me.
+Learning a LISP will likely make you better developer for life, even if you aren't using LISP.

-So, 30 mins ...
+So, 20 mins ...

+---
 ## Simple Data Literals

 I have good news: you are going to be surprised and delighted at the simplicity of the syntax.